Login Issues with Wispr Flow

 Password reset email not received

 Check your spam or junk folder.
-Make sure you have the latest version of Wispr Flow installed and try requesting the reset again.
+Make sure you have the latest version of Wispr Flow installed and request the reset again.

 "Subscription Linked to Another Account" when restoring purchase on iOS